MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/New-MgDeviceManagementTemplateMigratableToInstance.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPathsPamc92DevicemanagementTemplatesDevicemanagementtemplateIdMigratabletoDevicemanagementtemplateId1MicrosoftGraphCreateinstancePostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPathsPamc92DevicemanagementTemplatesDevicemanagementtemplateIdMigratabletoDevicemanagementtemplateId1MicrosoftGraphCreateinstancePostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Description <String>]`:
   - `[DisplayName <String>]`:
   - `[RoleScopeTagIds <String[]>]`:
   - `[SettingsDelta <IMicrosoftGraphDeviceManagementSettingInstance[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DefinitionId <String>]`: The ID of the setting definition for this instance
     - `[ValueJson <String>]`: JSON representation of the value

-INPUTOBJECT `<IDeviceManagementActionsIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementActionsIdentity>`: Identity Parameter
   - `[AlertRecordId <String>]`: The unique identifier of alertRecord
   - `[AndroidDeviceOwnerEnrollmentProfileId <String>]`: The unique identifier of androidDeviceOwnerEnrollmentProfile
   - `[AndroidForWorkEnrollmentProfileId <String>]`: The unique identifier of androidForWorkEnrollmentProfile